natalie-gichuki/phase-1-end-project/ReadME.md

-WELCOME TO MY SPA BUSINESS PROJECT.
+WELCOME TO MY SPA BUSINESS PROJECT

-The project is built using HTML(for the page structure), CSS(for the page styling), Javascript(for functionality) and JSON(to work as te local backend server.)

-SUMMARY.
+This project is built using:

+1.HTML (for the page structure)

+2.CSS (for styling)

+3.JavaScript (for functionality)

+4.JSON Server (to act as a local backend)

+SUMMARY
-The project allows one to:
+This project allows users to:

-   1.Book a spa appointment of their choice.
+  -Book a spa appointment of their choice.

-   2.Key in their details to the website.
+   -Enter their details on the website.

-   3.Add a review on the spa services.
+   -Add a review of the spa services.

-   4.Delete a service when it's no longer offered.
+   -Delete a service when it's no longer offered.

-   5.Delete an appointment when its over or canceled.
+   -Cancel or delete an appointment once it's over.

 FILES
-HTML - I have one html file.
-   => Here I have used divs, forms, inputs, h-tags and paragraphs.

-CSS - I have one CSS file.
-   => Here i have used various styling attributes like padding, margins, colors, box-shadow, borders, border-radious, height, width and different displays.

-JAVASCRIPT - I have one js file.
-   => Here I used various features like functions, variables and event-listeners.
-   => I managed to use 3 different event listeners that is the click, submit, and the DOM contentloaded.
-   => I used the FETCH to:
-     1. Allow the app to access services from the JSON file and displays them.
-     2.Allow the client to book a service of their choice.
-     3. Allow the client to add and delete a review.
-     4. Allow the client to input and display their details.
-     5. Allow the client to  update and change incase the client filled in the wrong details.
-     6.Allow the management to delete an appointment that was cancelled or already attended.

-     ( To achieve all this I used the
-       1.GET[To fetch a service, user and review] 2.POST[to add a new client and review] 3.PATCH[to update client details]
-       4.DELETE[to delete reviews and client-details] methods.
-       )

-HOW TO USE THE APPLICATION.

-The client inputs their details and clicks submit.
-Once submitted the user will be able to view their details in the client details section andincase they are wrong they can update using the update button.
-They can also delete their details using the delete button.

-Once their details are input they can click the book appointment button on the appointment they would like and it will appear beside their details.

-The client can also delete the service incase they'd want to pick another.

-The client can add a review at the bottom of the page and their review would appear on the write.
+1.HTML
+  -One HTML file is used.

+   =>Includes various elements such as <div>, <form>, <input>, headings (<h1> - <h6>), and paragraphs (<p>).

+2.CSS
+  -One CSS file is used.

+   =>Contains various styling attributes such as padding, margin, colors, box-shadow, borders, border-radius, height, width, and different display properties.

+3.JavaScript
+  -One JavaScript file is used.

+   =>Uses functions, variables, and event listeners to add interactivity.

+Three different event listeners are utilized:

+  I.click

+  II.submit

+  III.DOMContentLoaded

+FUNCTIONALITY
+This project uses the fetch API to interact with a local JSON server.
+The following operations are supported:

+1.Fetching data (GET request)

+  -Retrieves available services.

+  -Retrieves user details.

+  -Retrieves client reviews.

+2.Adding new entries (POST request)

+  -Allows users to book a service.

+  -Allows clients to submit a review.

+  -Allows users to input their details.

+3.Updating user details (PATCH request)

+  -Enables users to modify their information if incorrect.

+4.Deleting records (DELETE request)

+  -Users can delete their details.

+  -Clients can delete their reviews.

+  -Admins and clients can remove canceled or completed appointments.

+HOW TO USE THE APPLICATION
+The client enters their details and clicks "Submit."

+Their details will be displayed in the Client Details section.

+If there are any mistakes, they can click "Update" to modify them.

+They can also delete their details if necessary.

+Once their details are submitted, they can book an appointment by clicking the Book Appointment button on their chosen service.

+The selected service will appear beside their details.

+If they want to change their appointment, they can delete the selected service and book another.

+Clients can also leave a review at the bottom of the page.

+Once submitted, the review will be displayed on the right side of the page.

+This project was written and designed by Gichuki Natalie.